gitter-badger/ElectroMedia-Core/README.md

 * **v0.1.8.0** -- Added EmcCore class, which is going to be responsible for handling the program's workflow and every single component (mostly Analyzers)
 * **v0.1.7.4c** -- Removed an enum from ArduinoReadableFileWriter and fixed some stuff in CorrMath/EntryPoint
 * **v0.1.7.4** -- Fixed MANY method names to be consisten with naming conventions.
 Added CoreMath static class and removed CommonOperations...
 Lots of cleanup here.
-* **v0.1.7.3** -- Changed FFTPreprocessing functions to sit within a static class.
-Cleaned up some terminology within that new static class, and fixed a bug which prevented the ConfigurationHandler from accessing the config file in some random places